rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 raise (A {x : 1 , y : "x"})
 ````

+It generates following JS:

 ```js
 throw {RE_EXN_ID: "A/uuid", x : 1 , y : "x", Error : new Error ()}
 ```

-You can see in the compiled output that we can now attach the stacktrace very easily, since every exception is now an object instead of an array.
+You can see in the compiled output that we can now attach the stacktrace very easily since every exception is now an object instead of an array.
 Really cool!

+Note the stacktrace is only attached when you raise an exception is, it's untouched when you pass exception objects along.

 ## What's the story of JS interop

-Note that in JS world, user can throw anything, it is even valid to `throw undefined`.
+Note that in JS world, users can throw anything, it is even valid to `throw undefined`.
 When ReasonML tries to catch the exception, the compiler behind the scene will convert an arbitrary exception to a ReasonML exception: if it is already ReasonML exception, the conversion is a nop, if it is not, it will be wrapped as `Js.Exn.Error obj`.

 ```reasonml
 try ( ... ) {